MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/sign-in-manager.md

     }
 ```

-The above code removes the sign-in and sign-out callback functions for the player associated with this GameObject.
+The above code removes the sign-in and sign-out callback functions for the player which is associated with this GameObject.

-## Testing you code in Visual Studio
+## Testing your code in Visual Studio

 In addition to the [steps required to build your game in Visual Studio](configure-xbox-live-in-unity.md#build-and-test-the-project), listed in the [Configure your Xbox Live Title for Unity](configure-xbox-live-in-unity.md) article, there is an additional step required to test your game properly in Visual Studio.
 You will need to update a property of the package.appxmanifest.xml file.